semberal/dbstress/README.md

 ## Building

-You can build your own _dbstress_ distribution by cloning this repo and running `sbt universal:packageBin` for _zip_ package or `sbt universal:packageZipTarball` for a tarball.
+You can build your own distribution by cloning this repo and running `sbt packArchive`.